 Provide technical assistance and support to all Level I system users via an Iowa PASRR provider’s website, email, facsimile and toll free number.
 See Section 1.3.1.5, Help Desk Functions for more detail.

-Review all Level I screenings on all individuals seeking admission to a Medicaid certified NF, regardless of payment source and determine if there is an indication or suspicion of MI/ID/RC.
+Perform Level I screenings on all individuals seeking admission to a Medicaid certified NF, regardless of payment source and determine if there is an indication or suspicion of MI/ID/RC.
 (If the Level I screening finds that MI/ID/RC is suspected then the individual will require a Level II evaluation.
-See Section 1.3.1.8, Level II Evaluation.
+See Section 1.3.1.8, Level II Evaluation.)

 Maintain and utilize the algorithm and system established in Section 1.3.1.2, System Requirements.